2018 BSP Courses

 The “Q” and You: Using Numbers to Understand a World of Variation

 Learn how to use numbers to explore questions like these in this course, which is designed to help you see both the fun and power in numbers, particularly if you think you have math anxiety, statistics stress, or data dread.
 Most social, psychological, and biological processes yield numerical information that can be studied in ways that enhance our understanding.
-We will explore diverse subjects and discuss the crucial role played by analytical thinking in solving challenging problems from the natural and social sciences, using a combination of logical thinking, mathematics (no calculus), computer simulation, and oral and written discussion and analysis.
+We will explore diverse subjects related to the questions above, and discuss the vital role of analytical thinking in problem solving from the natural and social sciences, using a combination of logical thinking, mathematics (no calculus), computer simulation, and oral and written discussion and analysis.